saimanish-p/portfolio/README.md

 I am currently focused on deepening my machine learning expertise and targeting graduate/trainee roles across the following verticals:

-- Quantitative Investing
+- Quantitative Analysis
-- Portfolio Analytics & Management
-- Risk Analytics
+- Portfolio / Risk Analyst
-- Systematic Trading
+- Junior Trader / Trading Assistant
-- Macro Strategy
+- Macro Research / Strategy

 For more information, please scroll through the page — my CV and academic recommendation letters are available at the bottom.